 From Sega Retro

-The Dreamcast Fishing Controller is a specialised peripheral for the Sega Dreamcast for use in fishing games.
-Though fishing controllers have been seeen both before and since, the Dreamcast Fishing Controller stands as the only "official" fishing peripheral for a video game console to date, being manufactured by Sega shortly after the console's debut for use with Sega Bass Fishing.
+The Fishing Controller, known as the Tsuri Controller (つりコントロｒ－ラ) in Japan, is a specialised peripheral for the Sega Dreamcast for use in fishing games.
+Though fishing controllers have been seeen both before and since, the Fishing Controller stands as the only "official" fishing peripheral for a video game console to date, being manufactured by Sega shortly after the console's debut for use with Sega Bass Fishing.

-The peripheral is compatible with a handful of fishing games, and oddly, Virtua Tennis, which was discovered to allow players to play the game in a Wii Tennis-esque fashion.
+The peripheral is compatible with a handful of fishing games, but also SoulCalibur and Virtua Tennis (the latter being discovered to allow players to play the game in a Wii Tennis-esque fashion).
 It is not compatible with the Big the Cat fishing sections in Sonic Adventure.
 Games which only require buttons and the analogue stick will also function perfectly fine.